Dnhem/checkly-storagestate/README.md

 <!-- Details -->

 ## Details
-- A hacky work-around to mimic Playwright's storageState
+- A work-around to mimic Playwright's storageState
 - CAUTION: Not part of Checkly's official documentation/guides, use at your own risk
 - Code is not meant to be cloned and only provide an example of the mechanism
 - Log in and persist local storage via UI interaction.
 API version coming soon...